Beef short ribs are probably my favorite cut of meat to smoke at the moment.

 For a general rule of thumb these time estimates are pretty accurate:

-- 1″ thick meat about 5 hours
+- 1″ thick meat about 5-6 hours

-- 1.5″ thick meat about 7 hours
+- 1.5″ thick meat about 6-7 hours

 - 2″ thick meat about 10 hours

-Monitoring your beef ribs during the cook
+5. Monitoring your beef ribs during the cook

-Now you need to sit back and wait until the ribs get to at least 200° internal temperature and the probe goes in like butter.
-If you’re used to cooking pork ribs you might be in for a shock.
+Now you need to sit back and wait until the ribs get to at least 200°F internal temperature and the probe goes in and out like butter.

 This is what my ribs looked like after about 5 hours.
 You can see the bark still has a long way to go.